-For most of history, technological change unfolded slowly.
-Centuries of incremental advances refined and built upon existing technologies.
-The speed of development of Virtual Reality (VR, i.e. hardware and software), however, is something quite different.
+For most of history, technological change unfolded slowly—centuries of incremental advances refined and built upon existing technologies.
+However, the speed of development of Virtual Reality (VR, i.e. hardware and software) is quite different.
 Its rate of change is astonishing.
 I remember the specific technology that was on sale when I founded synthesis three years ago: it has evolved dramatically since then, with each iteration dramatically closing the gap between the real and the virtual.
 Technology is propelled by turbo capitalist forces: it is radicalized by and then, in turn, radicalizes them.
 Simultaneously, I have witnessed a relentless race to create the next spectacular VR experience.
 The public records are full of examples.

 On the experience

 While an emotional experience (i.e. fine arts) focuses on material qualities related to the esthetic, the intellectual experience – an experience of thinking – simply refers to the fact that the experience has intentional meaning.
 Nevertheless, for an experience, emotion is the moving and cementing force.
 According to Dewey: “it selects what is congruous and dyes what is selected with its colour, thereby giving qualitative unity to materials externally disparate and dissimilar”.
 The experience relates to art in that an artwork concentrates, elaborates on and enlarges upon an immediate experience.
 Art treats experience as metaphor and symbol – as meaning or signification – something beyond pure sensation and perception.
 A work of art is a thing, whether or not it is a physical thing, a thing that is filled with meaning and thought.

 Art as experience

-Michael Takeo Magruder, a pioneer of VR art and an artist with whom I have worked closely in the recent past adds: “21st-century technology has of course greatly expanded the artistic possibilities for virtual worlds and experiences, but it has neither created the context nor started the conversation.
+Michael Takeo Magruder, a pioneer of VR art and an artist with whom I have worked closely in the recent past adds: 21st-century technology has of course greatly expanded the artistic possibilities for virtual worlds and experiences, but it has neither created the context nor started the conversation.
 The core notions of virtual reality – like illusion and immersion – are clearly woven throughout our collective past as evidenced in Roman frescos and prehistoric cave paintings.

-Katharina Haverich, an emerging artist working in VR who considers herself a hopeless aesthete, shares the same frustration: “Taking my stuff to recently established new media sections of several festivals has made me realize that people can get offended if you don’t exploit the “new” medium to the fullest.
+Katharina Haverich, an emerging artist working in VR who considers herself a hopeless aesthete, shares the same frustration: Taking my stuff to recently established new media sections of several festivals has made me realize that people can get offended if you don’t exploit the “new” medium to the fullest.
 I find that amusing.
-It is like, if you do not colour every pixel in the VR Headset, you get a bad grade.
-Nervous VR-hunters set up terabytes of storage and put out some semi-delicious bait.
-If your work cannot be reduced to ones and zeros, you have a problem in the VR Art World”.
+It is like if you do not colour every pixel in the VR Headset, you get a bad grade.
+Nervous VR hunters set up terabytes of storage and put out some semi-delicious bait.
+If your work cannot be reduced to ones and zeros, you have a problem in the VR Art World.

 Although the first VR artworks date from the ’90s, VR as an artistic medium has only gained traction and momentum in recent years.
 I claim that is because society was not ready, meaning not as blindly addicted to digital technologies as it is today.
 VR offers a magnified parallel, visual, and alienating world precisely expressing the current times.

-Our lives seem to exist simultaneously on several simulated platforms: Facebook, Instagram, Twitter, Zoom, etc. Claudia Hart, one of the most important representatives of digital art argues: “I came to understand that whatever the new technologies of representation are at any one moment, those that wield it, believe they are building a new kind of heavenly Utopia.
+Our lives seem to exist simultaneously on several simulated platforms: Facebook, Instagram, Twitter, Zoom, etc. Claudia Hart, one of the most important representatives of digital art argues: I came to understand that whatever the new technologies of representation are at any one moment, those that wield it, believe they are building a new kind of heavenly Utopia.
 I think the ephemeral nature of VR, the feeling of being real and unreal at the same time, lends itself to this heavenly guise.
 And artistically, when you bring an audience into a space that holds onto this edge (i.e. dreamlike/ghost-like), users tend to feel that they are having a kind of transformative, heavenly experience.

 On curating VR

 When I enter an art gallery, I search for beauty.
 I am hunting for it.
 I think that we all do.
 And think of how disappointing it would be if visitors walked into an art gallery and found only a headset on a table.
 That would look awful and be awfully disappointing.
 Yet to my surprise that is how VR art has been frequently presented in prestigious art fairs and exhibitions.
 I expect the experience inside of the VR headset to begin only as the experience outside ends.
 Visitors need to be introduced to the VR piece by the means of the outside experience.